Cetuximab

 Cetuximab, sold under the brand name Erbitux, is an epidermal growth factor receptor (EGFR) inhibitor medication used for the treatment of metastatic colorectal cancer and head and neck cancer.
 Cetuximab is a chimeric (mouse/human) monoclonal antibody given by intravenous infusion.

-In July 2009, the U.S. Food and Drug Administration (FDA) approved cetuximab (Erbitux) for treatment of colon cancer with wild-type KRAS, since it had little or no effect in colorectal tumors harboring a KRAS mutation (this also applied to the EGFR antibody panitumumab).
-This was the first genetic test to guide treatment of cancer.
-In July 2012, the FDA approved a real time PCR companion diagnostic test for KRAS, the therascreen KRAS test.
+Cetuximab was approved for medical use in the United States in 2004.

 Medical uses

-In the US, cetuximab is indicated for treatment of head and neck cancer and colorectal cancer.
+In the US, cetuximab is indicated for the treatment of head and neck cancer and colorectal cancer.

 In the EU, cetuximab is indicated for the treatment of epidermal growth factor receptor (EGFR)-expressing, RAS wild-type metastatic colorectal cancer and for the treatment of squamous cell cancer of the head and neck.

-A diagnostic immunohistochemistry assay (EGFR pharmDx) can be used to detect EGFR expression in the tumor material.
-Approximately 75% of patients with metastatic colorectal cancer have an EGFR-expressing tumor and are therefore considered eligible for treatment with cetuximab or panitumumab, according to FDA guidelines.
-Unfortunately, there is evidence that immunohistochemical EGFR receptor testing does not predict response to either cetuximab or panitumumab, so that this has been called a "misleading biomarker" that has nevertheless caused insurers and even health systems to deny payment for EGFR antibody treatment for patients who lack a positive tumor EGFR histochemical test.

 Head and neck cancer

-Cetuximab was approved by the US Food and Drug Administration (FDA) in March 2006, for use in combination with radiation therapy for treating squamous cell carcinoma of the head and neck (SCCHN) or as a single agent in patients who have had prior platinum-based therapy.
+Cetuximab was approved by the US Food and Drug Administration (FDA) in March 2006, for use in combination with radiation therapy for treating squamous cell carcinoma of the head and neck (SCCHN) or as a single agent in people who have had prior platinum-based therapy.
+The IMCL-9815 Phase III Registration Trial, the addition of cetuximab to radiotherapy improved clinical outcomes regardless of p16 or HPV status versus radiotherapy alone.
+However, subsequent studies and clinical trials (NRG Oncology RTOG 1016 and De-ESCALaTE HPV) suggested cetuximab was significantly inferior in overall and progression-free survival, when compared with cisplatin.

+Colorectal cancer

+In July 2009, the U.S. Food and Drug Administration (FDA) approved cetuximab for the treatment of colon cancer with wild-type KRAS.

 Side effects

 One of the more serious side effects of cetuximab therapy is the incidence of acne-like rash.
-This rash rarely leads to dose reductions or termination of therapy.
 It is generally reversible.

 Further severe infusion reactions include but are not limited to: fevers, chills, rigors, urticaria, itchiness, rash, hypotension, nausea, vomiting, headache, shortness of breath, wheezing, angioedema, dizziness, anaphylaxis, and cardiac arrest.
 Other common side effects include photosensitivity, hypomagnesemia due to magnesium wasting, and less commonly pulmonary and cardiac toxicity.